Clan Seton

 Clan Seton is a Scottish clan which does not currently have a chief; therefore, it is considered an armigerous clan.

 History

 Origins of the clan

 The village of Sai in Normandy is believed to have given its name to Seton in Scotland by 1150 when Alexander de Seton witnessed a charter by David I of Scotland.
+The Chiefs of Clan Seton share a common origin with the Chiefs of Highland Clan Gordon.

 Wars of Scottish Independence

 Sir Christopher Seton (died 1306) secured the family's fortunes by marrying a sister of Robert the Bruce.
 In March 1306 he was a witness at Bruce's coronation in Scone.

 Seton is also have said to have saved the king's life when he was unhorsed during the Battle of Methven in June 1306.
 Seton was captured at the battle by the English and was executed in London with great brutality.
 In 1320, Sir Alexander Seton, who was probably Sir Christopher's brother, signed the Declaration of Arbroath that asserted Scottish independence.
 Sir Alexander Seton was later Governor of Berwick from 1327 until 1333, when the town surrendered to the English.

 The English had already hanged Seton's son whom they had held as a hostage.
 Seton's remaining two sons were also both killed – one drowning in a sea battle with an English fleet and the other was killed fighting Edward Balliol.
 His daughter, Margaret (who married Alan de Wyntoun, a paternal cadet of the Seton family), therefore succeeded to the estates and it was her son who took the Seton surname and was created the first Lord Seton.